vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     3. Under IPAM/DNS section, choose the IPAM and DNS profiles created earlier and save the updated configuration.
     ![Select IPAM and DNS profiles](img/tkg-airgap-vsphere-deploy/35.ALB-IPAM-DNS.png)

-This completes the NSX Advanced Load Balancer configuration.
+The above steps complete the NSX Advanced Load Balancer configuration.
 The next step is to deploy and configure a bootstrap machine.
 The bootstrap machine is used to deploy and manage Tanzu Kubernetes clusters.
 ## <a id=deploy-tkg-management> </a> Deploy Tanzu Kubernetes Grid Management Cluster

 The management cluster is a Kubernetes cluster that runs Cluster API operations on a specific cloud provider to create and manage workload clusters on that provider.

-The management cluster is also where you configure the shared and in-cluster services that the workload clusters use.
+The management cluster is where you configure the shared and in-cluster services that the workload clusters use.

-You may deploy management clusters in the following ways:
+You can deploy management clusters in the following ways:

 - Run the Tanzu Kubernetes Grid installer, a wizard interface that guides you through the process of deploying a management cluster.